kyren/piccolo/README.md

 we have to make sure to regularly return from the `mutate` call to allow garbage collection to take place.

-The VM in `piccolo` is thus written in what is called "stackless" or "trampoline" style.
-It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can do one of the following things
+The VM in `piccolo` is thus written in what is sometimes called "stackless" or "trampoline" style.
+It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can either have some kind of immediate result (return values, yield values from a coroutine, error), or they can produce a `Sequence`.
+A `Sequence` is a bit like a `Future` in that it is a multi- step operation that the parent `Thread` will drive to completion. `Thread` will repeatedly call `Sequence::poll` until the sequence is complete, and the `Sequence` can yield values and call arbitrary Lua functions while it is being polled.

-  * Return results immediately as a fast path.
-  * Return a function (either Rust or Lua) to tail call, and an optional continuation function.
-The function will be called as normal, and after finishing, the results of this function (either success or failure) will be passed to the continuation, which can then itself do any of the three things that any callback can do, return immediately, schedule a sequence, or do yet another tail call.
-  * Yield results with an optional continuation function to call after the coroutine is resumed.
-  * Return a type implementing a trait called `Sequence`, which the VM will drive to completion, similar to how `Future` works.
-In between `Sequence::step` calls, the VM can return from `mutate` and drive garbage collection.

-For example, it is of course possible for Lua to call a Rust callback, which then in turn creates a new Lua coroutine and runs it.
+As an example, it is of course possible for Lua to call a Rust callback, which then in turn creates a new Lua coroutine and runs it.
 In order to do so, a callback would take a Lua function as a parameter, then create a new coroutine Lua thread and return a `Sequence` impl that will run it.
 The outer main Lua